Auto Rebate vs. Low Interest Financing

 Why do manufacturers offer rebates?

-It's simple - to increase sale volumes.
+It’s simple – to increase sale volumes.
 Just like a discount you might find in the grocery store, car manufacturers use rebates to offer customers a slightly better deal on their brand.
-Sometimes, it's because sales are lagging and they've got excess inventory they want to move.
-Or to secure brand loyalty.
-It is common for a person to purchase the same car brand multiple times throughout their life, so by shaving 10% off the price now, the manufacturer is hoping to secure your business for decades to come.
+Sometimes, it’s because sales are lagging and they’ve got excess inventory they want to move.
+Other times, it’s to improve brand loyalty.
+It is common for a person to purchase the same car brand multiple times throughout their life, so by shaving 10% off the price now, the manufacturer hopes to secure your business for decades to come.